jonathaneunice/jonathans-python/README.md

 as well.
 It will also unabashedly include my own modules, developed to fill gaps I've found.

+Philosophy: You don't need N different libraries/frameworks to accomplish the same task.
+You need one really solid one that is your go-to, with some knowledge of (and possibly experience with) a few others as backups for specific requirements your primary tool may not nail.

 - [Jonathan's Python](#jonathans-python)

     - [Compatibility](#compatibility)